meteor/guide/content/using-npm-packages.md

 <h3 id="npm-assets">Building with other assets from npm</h3>

-Meteor also supports building other assets into your app, such as fonts, that are located in your `/node_modules` directory by symbolic linking to those assets from either the `/public` or `/private` directories.
+Meteor also supports building other assets into your app, such as fonts, that are located in your `node_modules` directory by symbolic linking to those assets from either the `/public` or `/private` directories.
 For example, `Font-awesome` is a very popular font library that provides lots of font-based icons.
 New icons appear frequently as the library is developed and it would be difficult to manage all the updates if you were to copy the entire `Font-awesome` code base to your own app and git repository.
 Instead use the following to include these fonts:

 ```
 cd /public